floswald/psidR/readme.md

 ### PSID

 The [Panel Study of Income Dynamics](http://psidonline.isr.umich.edu/) is a publicly available dataset.
-You have to register and agree to terms and conditions, but there are no other strings attached.

 * you can use the [data center](http://simba.isr.umich.edu/default.aspx) to build simple datasets
 * not workable for larger datasets
   * some variables don't show up (although you know they exist)
   * the ftp interface gets slower the more periods you are looking at
   * the click and scroll exercise of selecting the right variables in each period is extremely error prone.
-* merging the data manually is tricky.
+* merging the data manually is non-trivial.

 ### psidR

-This package attempts to help the task of building a panel data.
-The user directly downloads ASCII data from the server to and into `R`, without the need for any other software like stata or sas.
+This package attempts to help the task of building a panel dataset.
+The user directly downloads ASCII data from the PSID server into `R`, **without the need** for any other software like stata or sas.
 To build the panel, the user must then specify the variable names in each wave of the questionnaire in a data.frame `fam.vars`, as well as the variables from the individual index in `ind.vars`.
 The helper function `getNamesPSID` is helpful in finding different variable names across waves - see examples below.

 ### Usage